HEALTHCARE COST & UTILIZATION PROJECT

 • What is the Clinical Classifications Software Refined (CCSR) for ICD-10-CM/PCS?

-The CCSR is a diagnosis and procedure categorization scheme that was developed by AHRQ.
+The CCSR is a diagnosis and procedure categorization scheme developed by AHRQ.
 It aggregates ICD-10-CM/PCS diagnosis and procedures codes into clinically meaningful categories.

 • The CCSR for ICD-10-CM diagnoses groups diagnosis codes into more than 530 clinical categories.
 It balances the retention of the clinical concepts included in the CCS categories under ICD-9-CM and the specificity of ICD-10-CM diagnoses by creating new clinical categories.
 The CCSR for ICD-10-CM diagnoses is intended to be used analytically to examine patterns of healthcare in terms of cost, utilization, and outcomes; rank utilization by diagnoses; and risk-adjust by clinical condition.